smhanes15/CodingBat/README.md

 ## Notes for Current Version
 1. the current version is functional, but crude
-2. only fetches Java questions
+2. only fetches Java questions, Python coming
 3. makes no distinction between questions you've completed and questions you haven't
 4. will show errors if a question has comments in the code
 5. does not produce code you can run as-is, that is, without creating your own test files